 Is your organization providing flexibility or rigidity with Microsoft Teams?

-Management of organizations that have always worked in an office building may be uncomfortable with providing this level of flexibility with their employees, but if your new tech guidelines are creating more rigidity, flexibility can be what your organization needs.
+Management of organizations that have always worked in an office building may be uncomfortable providing this level of flexibility to their employees.
+Still, if your new tech guidelines are creating more rigidity, flexibility can be what your organization needs.

 The truth is many do not operate well in relationships that lack trust.
-A lack of trust in your employees will build resentment and cause churn which ends up becoming more expensive for the business in the long run.
+A lack of trust in your employees may build resentment and cause churn, becoming more expensive for the business in the long run.

 Need More Help with Microsoft Teams?

-If you have just made the switch to Microsoft Teams and aren’t sure how to use it to maximize your organization’s productivity and streamline collaboration, I hope this article has helped guide you down the right path.
+If you have just switched to Microsoft Teams and aren’t sure how to use it to maximize your organization’s productivity and streamline collaboration, we hope you now have a foot in the right direction.

-If you would like further Teams coaching, customized training, or need help with configuration, feel free to contact us to learn more.
+We are here if you desire further Teams coaching, customized training, or need help with configuration.
+Contact us to learn more.